-Sharing its name with the vernal equinox, this deck is the collaborative venture of Vancouver-based artists Molly Applejohn, Eden Cooke, Julia Iredale, and Krista Gibbard.
+Sharing its name with the vernal equinox, this deck is the collaborative venture of Vancouver-based artists Milo Applejohn, Eden Cooke, Julia Iredale, and Krista Gibbard.
 Originally a self-published venture, this deck is now available worldwide after publisher Schiffer Books took interest and gave the work the 5-star treatment it rightly deserves.

 With each artist taking charge of a Minor Arcana and splitting the Major Arcana amongst themselves, expect shifting art styles that combine an appreciation for the natural world around us with a dose of surrealist and feminist energies.
 For a deck that doesn't directly follow traditional tarot iconography, there is still a structure- as specific animals are assigned to each card in the Minor Arcana [with the Queens being the notable departure from that formula] it's delightful to see how each animal's importance is translated across Arcana and art style.

 This was a deck I was pleased to watch develop from the beginning, and holds a special place in my collection!

 Great Choice If: You want to support the efforts of local Vancouver illustrators, like non-traditional imagery and the call of nature.